Home Films Tickets

 Bar & Audience Award

-Everyone who washes up at the self-designed queerfilm bar is invited for tasty drinks and lively conversations before and after the films.
-And our beautiful raffle fairies will be selling you tickets for great prizes.
+Everyone is invited to enjoy delicious drinks and lively conversations before and after the films in our self-designed queerfilm bar.
+And our beautiful raffle fairies* will sell you tickets for great prizes.
 Grab your tickets and win small and big treasures at our raffle!

-This year, the audience can once again crown the most popular film with the Audience Award.
+Once again this year, the audience can crown the most popular film with the Audience Award.
 Voting is possible after each full-length film!

 Racism, sexism, homo-, trans- and queerphobia as well as any other form of discrimination will not be tolerated at the queerfilm festival Bremen.
 The queerfilm team will support you if you feel uncomfortable and you experience or observe assaultive situations.

-Our awareness concept will be displayed in the cinema and DAH premises during the festival and shared on social media.
+Our awareness concept will be displayed in the premises of City 46 and JUB during the festival and shared on social media.

 Accessibility